impleum/implx-core-wallet/README.md

 # IMPLX Core Wallet

-This is the repository of the XDS Core Wallet, a full node staking wallet using Electron and Angular at the front-end and .NET Core with C# in the back-end.
+This is the repository of the IMPLX Core Wallet, a full node staking wallet using Electron and Angular at the front-end and .NET Core with C# in the back-end.

 # Building and running the XDS Core daemon

-The XDS Core daemon is the backend REST service, hosting a XDS node upon which XDS Core depends.
+The IMPLX Core daemon is the backend REST service, hosting a IMPLX node upon which IMPLX Core depends.
-The XDS Core daemon is hosted in another repository.
+The IMPLX Core daemon is hosted in another repository.
 All information on building and running the daemon can be found [here](https://github.com/block-core/blockcore-nodes).

-# Building and running the XDS Core user interface
+# Building and running the IMPLX Core user interface

 ## Install NodeJS